Visit each heading below and go directly to the information:

 I am 23 and support myself.
 Can I become independent for financial aid purposes?

 Federal guidelines determine whether you are considered independent or dependent for federal loan purposes.
 Please note that filing taxes independently and supporting yourself are NOT factors in determining your dependency status.
-Parent tax returns and other financial information is required for DUSON need-based scholarship consideration for all students born on or after January 1, 1988.

 How can I report expenses not included in the financial aid budget?